lsst-sqre/times-square/src/timessquare/description.md

-**Times Square is a Rubin Science Platform (RSP) service for displayed parameterized Jupyter Notebooks as websites.**
+**Times Square is a Rubin Science Platform (RSP) service for displaying parameterized Jupyter Notebooks as websites.**

 Excellent applications for Times Square include: